c-blake/nio/README.md

   l: signed (l)ong    L: unsigned (L)ong
   f: (f)loat          d: (d)ouble          g: lon(g) double
 ```
-The number of rows is inferred from the file size (but could be a length-prefix
+The number of rows is inferred from a file size (which could be a length-prefix
-in some message buffer context).
+in some message buffer context) or in stdio streams just the number of buffers
+read.
 Some examples:
 ```
   hey.NS        a column-vector (Nx1 matrix) of unsigned shorts foo.N10f      an Nx10 matrix of floats bar.N2i4d     a table of int 2-vectors and double 4-vectors
   covs.N10,10f  a vector of 10 by 10 covariance matrices
 ```
-While learning the syntax is needed to use streaming/pipe style calculation, you
+While learning the syntax is needed to do streaming/pipe style calculations, you
 can also stow the format inside a file of a parallel name (e.g. "foo" & ".foo").

-I have found this setup to be usable, flexible, & efficient.
-It can perhaps
+This setup is usable, flexible, & efficient.
+It can perhaps cure you from your
-cure you from your likely addiction of parsing & re-parsing ASCII numbers which
+likely addiction of parsing & re-parsing ASCII numbers which is up to hundreds
-is up to hundreds of times slower than modern SIMD FP operations.
-(Seriously --
+of times slower than modern SIMD FP operations.[^1]
-SIMD's go at L1 cache bandwidth which are order 100s of GB/s while parsing at
-even 1 GB/s is a challenge and printing/binary->ASCII is even slower.)

 Unpacking other linearized/serialized marshal formats often requires at least
 iterating over all data, but often has decompression work woven in.
 NIO tries
 to allow "mmap & go" when feasible.
-In a sense like the above 100s vs 1
-comparison, this is "***infinite GB/s***".
-In a more accurate sense, start-up
+This is "***infinite GB/s***".
+In a more
-cost is as fixed as opening random access files can be.
-(This is what DB
+accurate sense, start-up cost is as fixed as opening random access files can be.
-software has always done and should not surprise.)
+(This is what DB software has always done and should not surprise the savvy.)

 More documentation can be had by just running `nio` with no arguments or `nio h`
 for a big help dump.  `nio` is both a library usable via `import nio` and a
 [cligen](https://github.com/c-blake/cligen) multi-command.
-So the shortest
+So, the shortest
 unique prefix for subcommand names (and long option names) is sufficient.
 The
 [FAQ](https://github.com/c-blake/nio/tree/main/FAQ.md) has more motivation.

 One can do some things with the `nio` command, but the main point of the design
 is to be extensible by actual programmers `import`ing, `nOpen`/`initFileArray`
-ing, etc., writing their own libs & tools either on top or off to the side.
+ing, etc., writing their own libs & tools either on top or off to the side even
-Extended tools/logic must document themselves, but they can, e.g. share `n-foo`
+in other programming languages.
+Extended tools/logic must document themselves,
-namespaces if desired.
-(Note that `nio zip` is named after functional PL
+but they can, e.g. share `n-foo` namespaces if desired.
+(Note that `nio zip`
-terms|real world clothing zippers.
-It is unrelated to data compression.)
+naming comes from functional PLs|real world clothing zippers - not data
+compression tools.)

-Convenience tools live in `utils/`.
-E.g., `transpose` an be useful in the
+ETL convenience tools live in `utils/`.
+E.g., `transpose` can be useful in the
 context of schema writing (as in `c2tsv < foo | head | transpose > editMe.sc`).

-### Usage Vignette
+### CLI Usage Vignette

 Here is a little usage vignette using simulated data.
 First we will show some
 steps and then explain them.
 To start, you will first need to compile & install